madisonthames/config_files/README.md

-This is my custom tutorial.
-The original can be found here: http://neverstopbuilding.com/gitpro
+This tutorial was copied from here: http://neverstopbuilding.com/gitpro and was modified for my needs

 ## 1. Create the files you need